svalinn/DAGMC/doc/usersguide/uw2.rst

 Worked example
 ~~~~~~~~~~~~~~

-Open Trelis/Cubit, and let's place some volumes to create our first problem.
-We will
+Open Cubit/Trelis, and let's place some volumes to create our first problem.
+We
-create 4 cubes of side 10 cm, shifting each in a different direction
+will create 4 cubes of side 10 cm, shifting each in a different direction.
 ::

     CUBIT> brick x 10